Switzerland as a federal state: 1874 Revised Constitution

 From 1848 onwards the cantons continually revised their constitutions, with most including the introduction of the referendum, by which laws made by the cantonal legislature may (facultative referendum) or must (obligatory referendum) be submitted to the people for their approval.
 It was therefore only natural that attempts should be made to revise the federal constitution of 1848 in a democratic and centralizing sense, for it had been provided that the Federal Assembly, on its own initiative or on the written request of 50,000 Swiss electors, could submit the question of revision to a popular vote.
 The first attempt at a revision in 1872 was defeated by a small majority, owing to the efforts of the anti-centralizing party.
 Finally, however, another draft was preferred, and on the 19 April 1874, the new constitution was accepted by the people – 141/2 cantons against 71/2 (those of 1848 without Ticino, but with Fribourg and Lucerne).

 The Constitution of 1874 further strengthened the federal power.
 The revised Constitution included three major points.
 First, a system of free elementary education was set up, under the superintendence of the Confederation, but managed by the cantons.
 Second, a man settling in another canton was, after three months (instead of two years in the 1848 Constitution), given all cantonal and communal rights (formerly only cantonal rights were granted).
 Finally, the referendum was introduced in its "facultative" form; i.e., all federal laws must be submitted to popular vote on the demand of 30,000 Swiss citizens or of eight cantons.
 The Initiative (i.e., the right of compelling the legislature to consider a certain subject or bill) was not introduced into the Federal Constitution until 1891 (when it was given to 50,000 Swiss citizens) and then only as to a partial (not a total) revision of that constitution.

 Industrialisation and economic growth

 The 1847 to 1914 period saw the development of the Swiss railway network.
 The Schweizerische Nordbahn (SNB) society opened the first railway line on Swiss soil in 1847, connecting Zürich and Baden.

 The Gotthard Rail Tunnel was completed in 1881.

 The Swiss watchmaking industry has its origins in the 18th century, but boomed during the 19th century, turning the village of La Chaux-de-Fonds into an industrial center.
 Rapid urban growth also enlarged Zürich, which incorporated its industrial suburb Aussersihl into the municipality in 1891.

 Banking emerged as a significant factor in Swiss economy with the foundation of the Union Bank of Switzerland in 1862, the Swiss Bank Corporation in 1872.

-The golden age of alpinism in the 1850s to 1860s laid the foundation to the tourism industry.
+The golden age of alpinism in the 1850s–60s laid the foundation to the tourism industry.